harshdevcode/Blogs-Project/posts/wordpress-page-post-restriction-addon.md

 ---
 id: 'aff51b9a-f45d-4e1e-8b60-681dd8d49912'
-title: 'WordPress Page and Post Restriction'
+title: 'What is Page and Post Restriction ?'
-description: 'Page restriction allows you to add restrictions for individual pages or for WordPress groups while multiple roles could be assigned to users simultaneously.'
+description: 'Page and Post Restriction plugin for WordPress is a perpetual, and stable plugin that helps you limit and secure admittance to your WordPress site in various manners.
+Page restrictions allow you to control who can view and/or edit individual pages.
+You can add restrictions for individual pages or for WordPress groups.'
 keywords: 'Post Restriction, Page Restriction, Content Restriction, SSO, Single Sign-On, Security'
 mainButtonLink: 'https://plugins.miniorange.com/wordpress-page-restriction'
 mainButtonText: 'Learn More'